Showing posts with label Mets Alumni Week. Show all posts

 George Theodore / N. Diunte

-Ironically, Theodore's greatest memory of playing alongside Mays was not the lessons he learned on how to patrol the outfield, or watching Mays rekindle the spirit of the Polo Grounds, but a time when he was given an error on a play he shared with Mays.
+Ironically, Theodore's greatest memory playing alongside Mays was not the lessons learned on how to patrol the outfield, or watching Mays rekindle the spirit of the Polo Grounds, but a time when he was given an error on a play he shared with Mays.

 Willie Mays / N. Diunte